wavefrontHQ/docs/pages/doc/ingestion_policies.md

 {% include note.html content="Deleting an ingestion policy cannot be undone.
 Deleting an ingestion policy with a PPS limit, also deletes its associated alert."%}

-1. Log in to your Wavefront instance as a Super Admin user.
+1. Log in to your Wavefront instance as a user with the **Ingestion Policies** permission.
-2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage and Subscriptions**.
+2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Ingestion Policies**.
-3. On the **Ingestion Policies** tab, click the ellipsis icon next to the policy that you want to delete, select **Delete** and confirm.
+3. Click the ellipsis icon next to the policy that you want to delete, select **Delete**, and confirm.

 ## Examine Ingestion Policy Usage